 Greenhouse gas emissions are considered to be the main driver of progressive climate change, which is why - in line with our goal of operating sustainably - we are working to continuously reduce our greenhouse gas emissions.
 In light of this, it was resolved during the reporting year to review the compensation system to create long-term performance incentives to hone the company's focus on sustainability.
 In particular, starting in the year 2021, the existing long-term variable compensation system for the Board of Management and eligible employees will be expanded to include a sustainability component that covers Covestro's direct greenhouse gas emissions.
+This will link long-term variable compensation to an absolute reduction in greenhouse gas emissions.
 There are also plans to include indirect greenhouse gas emissions in the future.